rra/pod-thread/README.md

 ## Requirements

-Perl 5.8 or later, Pod::Parser 3.06 or later, and the Readonly module.
+Perl 5.8 or later and Pod::Parser 3.06 or later.
 As mentioned above, it's also not particularly useful without spin.

 ## Building and Installation